Two important moments played a critical role in the development of early Christianity:

 As implicit in the names of his Epistles, Paul spread Christianity to the Greek and Roman cities of the ancient Mediterranean world.
-In cities like Ephesus, Corinth, Thessalonica, and Rome, Paul encountered the religious and cultural experience of the Greco Roman world.
+In cities like Ephesus, Corinth, Thessaloniki, and Rome, Paul encountered the religious and cultural experience of the Greco-Roman world.
 This encounter played a major role in the formation of Christianity.

 Christianity as a mystery cult

 Christianity in its first three centuries was one of a large number of mystery religions that flourished in the Roman world.
 Religion in the Roman world was divided between the public, inclusive cults of civic religions and the secretive, exclusive mystery cults.
 The emphasis in the civic cults was on customary practices, especially sacrifices.
 Since the early history of the polis or city-state in Greek culture, the public cults played an important role in defining civic identity.

 As it expanded and assimilated more people, Rome continued to use the public religious experience to define the identity of its citizens.
 The polytheism of the Romans allowed the assimilation of the gods of the people it had conquered.